 Hyperexcitability and abnormal movements have been reported in patients following a single administration of promethazine HCl.
 Consideration should be given to the discontinuation of promethazine HCl and to the use of other drugs if these reactions occur.
 Respiratory depression, nightmares, delirium, and agitated behavior have also been reported in some of these patients.

-Phenergan (promethazine) Tablets and Suppositories may increase, prolong, or intensify the sedative action of other central-nervous-system depressants, such as alcohol, sedatives/hypnotics (including barbiturates), narcotics, narcotic analgesics, general anesthetics, tricyclic antidepressants, and tranquilizers; therefore, such agents should be avoided or administered in reduced dosage to patients receiving promethazine HCl.
-When given concomitantly with Phenergan (promethazine) Tablets and Suppositories, the dose of barbiturates should be reduced by at least one-half, and the dose of narcotics should be reduced by one-quarter to one-half.
+CNS Depressants – Phenergan (Promethazine HCl) Suppositories may increase, prolong, or intensify the sedative action of other central-nervous-system depressants, such as alcohol, sedatives/hypnotics (including barbiturates), narcotics, narcotic analgesics, general anesthetics, tricyclic antidepressants, and tranquilizers; therefore, such agents should be avoided or administered in reduced dosage to patients receiving promethazine HCl.
+When given concomitantly with Phenergan (Promethazine HCl) Suppositories, the dose of barbiturates should be reduced by at least one-half, and the dose of narcotics should be reduced by one-quarter to one-half.
 Dosage must be individualized.
 Excessive amounts of promethazine HCl relative to a narcotic may lead to restlessness and motor hyperactivity in the patient with pain; these symptoms usually disappear with adequate control of the pain.

-Because of the potential for Phenergan (promethazine) to reverse epinephrine's vasopressor effect, epinephrine should NOT be used to treat hypotension associated with Phenergan (promethazine) Tablets and Suppositories overdose.
+Epinephrine – Because of the potential for promethazine HCl to reverse epinephrine's vasopressor effect, epinephrine should NOT be used to treat hypotension associated with Promethazine HCl Suppositories overdose.

 Drug/Laboratory Test Interactions